 - Context Menu

 - Columns

-- · Change Template

 - Create Groups

 - Colors

 - · Channel Not Found

 - Manually Sorting Pages

 - Time Codes

-- To create a page
+- · To create a page

 - To read a page

 - To edit a page

 - To take pages on-air

 - To delete a page

 - To save to XML ...

 - To load from XML...

-- To change a template

-- · To change a template using a macro command

 - To select a variant from the page list

 A right-click on any element in the page list activates the context menu.
 Select a menu item to perform an action or define a setting for a template or a page.
 The traditional Page List contains both templates and pages.
-Thus, some settings in the traditional Page List can only be made to templates and others only to pages.
+Thus, some changes to settings in the traditional Page List can only be made to templates and others only to pages.
 This is explained in the list below.

-Note: Clicking an image icon will, for context-enabled shows, open a drop-list of available template variants.
+Note: Clicking an image icon will open a drop-list of available template variants.